EiTaNBaRiBoA/AsyncScene/README.md

 ## AsyncScene - Asynchronous Scene Loader

-This Godot tool provides a simple way to load scenes asynchronously, improving your game's loading times and user experience.
+This Godot tool simplifies loading scenes asynchronously, improving game loading times and enhancing the user experience.

 ### Features

-- Load scenes in the background without freezing the main thread.
+- **Background Loading:** Load scenes without freezing the main thread, keeping your game responsive.
-- Replace the current scene or add the loaded scene additively.
+- **Flexible Loading Options:** Replace the current scene, add the loaded scene additively, or control loading behavior using different operation types.
-- Choose between immediate or manual scene switching after loading.
+- **Control over Scene Changes:** Choose to switch scenes immediately after loading or manually initiate the scene change.
-- Track loading progress with a percentage value.
+- **Progress Tracking:** Monitor the loading progress with a percentage value to provide feedback to the player.
-- Receive notifications upon successful or failed scene loading.
+- **Load Completion Notifications:** Receive signals when scene loading is complete, successful, or failed, allowing for flexible handling.

 ### Usage

-**1. Loading a scene:**
+**1. Initializing the AsyncScene:**

 ```gdscript
 extends Node2D